pdorrell/bracketup/README.md

 **Bracketup** is a simple generic markup language which provides a framework for defining application-specific markup languages.

-It's main intended use is to create structure content that supports specific interaction models in a web browser.
+It's main intended use is to create structured content that supports specific interaction models in a web browser.

 The one current working example is **correspondence-bracketup**, which provides